THE FABULOUS REGION OF HA GIANG

 The ethnic markets of the Ha Giang region

 Ethnic markets are one of the great attractions of this amazing region.
 The two big markets in the area are Dong Van and Meo Vac, both of which are held every Sunday morning.
-These two markets bring together a large number of ethnic minorities who come from remote villages to trade and meet each other.
-At these markets, it is a real colorful spectacle with the very colorful costumes worn by women of each ethnic group.
+These two markets bring together a large number of ethnic minorities who come from remote villages to trade and meet.
+At these markets, it is a really colourful spectacle with the very colourful costumes worn by women of each ethnic group.

 Ma Pi Leng Pass

 Ma Pi Leng Pass Located on the road from Dong Van to Meo Vac, the Ma Pi Leng Pass offers a breathtaking view of the Tu San Canyon where the Nho Que River winds its way between dizzying mountain walls.